fluxcd/helm-controller/docs/spec/v2alpha1/helmreleases.md

 ## Reconciliation

-If a Helm release with the matching namespace/name is not found it will be installed, otherwise it will be upgraded.
+If no Helm release with the matching namespace/name is found it will be installed.
+It will be upgraded any time the desired state is updated, which consists of:

-The timeout for any individual Kubernetes operation (like Jobs for hooks) during the performance of Helm actions can be configured via `spec.timeout` and can be overridden per action via `spec.<action>.timeout`.
+* `spec` (and thus `metadata.generation`)
+* Latest `HelmChart` revision available
+* [`ConfigMap` and `Secret` values overrides](#values-overrides).
+Changes to these do not trigger an immediate reconciliation, but will be handled upon the next reconciliation.
+This is to avoid a large number of upgrades occurring when multiple resources are updated.

+If the latest Helm release revision was not made by the helm-controller, it may not match the desired state, so an upgrade is made in this case as well.

 The `spec.interval` tells the reconciler at which interval to reconcile the release.
 The interval time units are `s`, `m` and `h` e.g. `interval: 5m`, the minimum value should be 60 seconds.

-The reconcilation can be suspended by setting `spec.susped` to `true`.

 The reconciler can be told to reconcile the `HelmRelease` outside of the specified interval by annotating the object with a `fluxcd.io/reconcileAt` annotation.
 For example: